julam9/ML-Zoomcamp-2024/Week-8/Notes.md

 ## Data Augmentation
 Data augmentation is a process of artifically increasing the amount of data by generating new images from existing images.
 This includes adding minor alterations to images by flipping, cropping, adding brightness and/or contrast, and many more.

 In Keras, you can use ImageDataGenerator function.

+## Use saved models
+The model used is in h5 format.
+HDF5 format contains the model's architecture, weights values, and compile() information

+The model performance can be evaluated on test data with model.evaluate(test_ds)